-in their city, Flake E's immediate local appeal applies to more than just the active lifestyle market, they
+in their city, Flake E's immediate local appeal applies to more than just the active lifestyle market: they

 become relevant to anyone who loves Portland, its community vibe and imagery that accompanies the

 city.
 The only question is if the wide variety of clothing options Flake E. produces will capture the